 Feed ducks at a local lake or pond

 Along with lists like this of fun things to do for kids in the summer look up your local community center and/or YMCA and see what kind of summer camps they have available.
 I start with this around April/May to break up the summertime.
-I schedule at least one week long camp for them in order for them to get out of the house, meet new friends, and give myself a little break as well (I work from home so I do need some work time).
+I schedule at least one week long camp for them in order for them to get out of the house.
+They meet new friends there too.
+It also gives me a little break as well.

 Have a swim party